ChrisCummins/pip-db/Documentation/log/log.md

 **Problems with RUP**

-It is isn’t open source.
+It is isn't open source.
 A user license for the Rational Method Composer must be bought from IBM for $1,080.00 dollars, and so I must look for alternatively so as not to violate my personal goal of using purely open source tools/frameworks.